Bald Eagle in flight.

 Hunting, habitat loss and thin, brittle eggshells caused by the pesticide DDT all conspired to decimate eagle populations in the mid-1900s.
 By 1963, fewer than 500 pairs were documented in the wild.

 This alarming population decline was reversed by not only banning harmful chemicals, but also prioritizing eagle habitat protection.
-In South Carolina, active eagle nests have grown from just 30 in the late 1970s to more than 220 today.
+In South Carolina, active eagle nests have grown from just 30 in the late 1970s to about 475 in 2022.

 Aerial view of twisting streams on Otter Island.
 This is an example of a coastal wetland area, which supports a large about of fish species and helps shelter coastal communities from storms- South Carolina has the largest amount of salt marsh area in the East Coast.